qgis/QGIS-Documentation/source/docs/user_manual/processing/scripts.rst

 the filename by removing the :file:`.py` extension and replacing underscores with spaces.

-The following code calculates the Topographic Wetness Index (TWI) directly from a DEM using the @alg decorator.
+The following code takes a vector layer, counts the number of features, does a buffer operation and creates a raster layer from the result of the buffer operation using the @alg decorator.
+The buffer layer, raster layer and number of features are returned.

 .. code-block:: python